Max Planck Institute of Geoanthropology

-The Max Planck Institute of Geoanthropology (Max-Planck-Institut für Geoanthropologie) performs fundamental research into archaeological science.
-The institute is one of more than 80 research institutes of the Max Planck Society and is located in Jena, Germany.
+The Max Planck Institute of Geoanthropology (Max-Planck-Institut für Geoanthropologie) is a research institute of the Max Planck Society dedicated to the interdisciplinary study of the interactions between humans and the Earth system across deep time.
+The institute integrates archaeology, anthropology, Earth system science, ecology, and computational modeling to investigate the long-term coevolution of human societies, environments, and technologies.
+It is located in Jena, Germany.

 History

-Max Planck Institute of Economics
+Max Planck Institute of Economics (1993–2014)

-The predecessor of the present institute was founded in 1993 as the Max Planck Institute for Research into Economic Systems (Max-Planck-Institut zur Erforschung von Wirtschaftssystemen) and later renamed the Max Planck Institute of Economics (Max-Planck-Institut für Ökonomik).
-Its initial mission was researching the transition of the former Eastern European socialist economic systems, but it later researched a broad set of problems relating to change in modern economies more generally, including evolutionary economics, experimental economics, and entrepreneurial studies.
+The institutional predecessor of the present institute was founded in 1993 as the Max Planck Institute for Research into Economic Systems (Max-Planck-Institut zur Erforschung von Wirtschaftssystemen).
+Its original research focus was the transformation of post-socialist economies in Central and Eastern Europe following the end of the Cold War.

+In 2004, the institute was renamed the Max Planck Institute of Economics (Max-Planck-Institut für Ökonomik) to reflect an expanded research agenda addressing economic change more broadly.
+Research at this stage encompassed fields such as evolutionary economics, experimental economics, and entrepreneurship studies.

-It was organized into three research units:
+The institute was organized into three research groups: